 In September, the authorities carried out a wave of arrests detaining more than 20 prominent religious figures, writers, journalists and academics.

 In November, the authorities detained hundreds of current and former officials and businessmen without disclosing details about any charges that had been brought against them.
 Some were later freed, reportedly after making financial settlements.

 Torture and other ill-treatment

-Courts continued to impose death sentences for a range of crimes, including non-violent drugs offences which, under international law, should not incur the death penalty.
+Courts continued to impose death sentences for a range of crimes, including drug offences or for conduct that under international standards should not be criminalized, such as “sorcery” and “adultery”.
 Many defendants were sentenced to death after unfair trials by courts that convicted them without adequately investigating allegations of coerced “confessions”, including under torture.
 The authorities routinely failed to inform families of their relatives’ imminent execution, or failed to inform them immediately after executions had been carried out.

 On 11 July, father-of-two Yussuf Ali al-Mushaikhass was executed along with three other men for terror-related offences in connection with anti-government protests in the Eastern Province between 2011 and 2012.
 His family only found out about the execution after it had happened when they saw a government announcement on television.
 The court appeared to have based the conviction largely on “confessions” which Yussuf al-Mushaikhass told the court had been obtained under torture and other ill-treatment.

 Said al-Sai’ari was executed on 13 September.
 He had been sentenced to death by the General Court in Najran in 2013, although the court concluded that there was insufficient evidence to convict him.
 In passing its verdict, the court relied on the sworn statements of the victim’s father, who believed that Said al-Sai’ari was responsible for the murder of his son, even though the victim’s father was not present at the crime scene.